Particular/Workshop/exercises/02-publish-subscribe/README.md

 ### Step 11

 In the `Divergent.Customers` project navigate to `Host` class and specify the publisher for the `OrderSubmittedEvent`.
-To do this use the `routing` object obtained when configuring the transport and add the following statement
+To do this, in the `Start` method, use the `routing` object obtained when configuring the transport and add the following statement

 ```
 routing.RegisterPublisher(typeof(OrderSubmittedEvent), "Divergent.Sales");
 ```

+### Step 12

+Run the solution.
+In the website, navigate to the `Orders` page and click the `Create new order` button.
+This should trigger the `Divergent.Sales` endpoint to publish the `OrderSubmittedEvent`.
+This event will now be received by  `Divergent.Customers`, `Divergent.Finance` and `Divergent.Shipping`.
+Verify this by navigating to the console and verifying the log statements added in the handler class.

 ## Exercise 2.3: create and publish the `PaymentSucceededEvent`